lmcinnes/umap/doc/aligned_umap_politics_demo.rst

 to get some of these wrong, and if the goal was a rigorous analysis based on this data a lot more care would need to be taken.
-Since this is just a demonstration and we’ll only be using this extra information as a colour channel in plots we can excuise a few errors here and there from in-exact data processing.
+Since this is just a demonstration and we’ll only be using this extra information as a colour channel in plots we can excuse a few errors here and there from in-exact data processing.

 .. code:: python3